Masters of Biomedical Science Programs

 Search by location to find accredited colleges and universities with Biomedical Sciences Masters programs in the city, state or even country that you are interested in.

 You can also use the program format to initiate a search.
-Campus-based programs offer face-to-face interactions and hands on learning experiences.
+Campus-based biomedical science programs offer face-to-face interactions and hands on learning experiences.
 Also, since you will be conducting research and using the laboratories, the campus programs give you access to these facilities.

 Some of these choices might include: MS Biological and Bioprocess Engineering Master of Science in Biotechnology and Bioinformatics, Masters in Biotechnology Enterprise and Entrepreneurship, MS Biomedical Sciences and MS Medical Technology.